A young person, Susie*, shares her experience as a YMCA DLG resident during lockdown and her hopes for the future.

 I believe that it won’t change much.
 Historically, after viruses spread among the population and were then treated, nothing really changed and it just went back to normal.

-In my ideal world, I would love for there to be a control on pollution so that global warming wouldn’t increase.
-It’s definitely noticeable at this point that world is heating up, and we have to make a change fast.
+In my ideal world, I would love for there to be a control of pollution so that global warming wouldn’t increase.
+It’s definitely noticeable at this point that the world is heating up, and we have to make a change fast.

 * The name and photo have been changed to protect the identity of the young person